 Mark Benjamin: Many great designers like you start out at Central Saint Martins in London.
 How were those years for you?

 Sander Lak: I did my bachelor’s in Holland and my master’s at Central Saint Martins.
 It was January 2008 when I graduated, but the financial crisis was already in the air.
 It was a weird time to graduate.
-I felt like I needed more experience.
-I felt like I needed to learn more.
-I knew who I was.
-I knew what my contribution to fashion would be, but I didn’t know what the industry wanted at all.
+I felt like I needed more experience, I needed to learn more.
+I knew who I was, what my contribution to fashion would be, but I didn’t know what the industry wanted at all.

 It was all very foreign to me, so I started working.
 I was lucky to go from one job to the next, getting better jobs at completely different companies, in completely different structures, for completely different products.
 I knew what it was like to be a designer, but I didn’t know what was required to actually run a business, or organize things, or to have people work for you.